M-Igashi/berghain-database/README.md

 ## 💖 Support This Project

-This project is maintained as a labor of love for the techno community.
+This project is maintained as a labor of love for the Techno community.
 If you find it useful, consider supporting:

 ### 💰 Donations